sarabranham/CX4240/README.md

+# An Exploratory Analysis into Preprocessing Techniques and Network Attacks

 ## Problem Background:
 * Machine learning techniques are a primary tool for analyzing network traffic and detecting cybersecurity attacks.
 * The National Institute of Standards in Technology reported that in 2017, American companies lost 65.6 billion dollars from IT attacks [1].